carpentries-incubator/workflows-nextflow/reference.md

     {: .language-groovy}
 - Variables are assigned using `=` and can have any value.
-Variables used inside a double quoted string are prefixed with a `$` to denote the variable should be interpolated.
+Variables used inside a double quoted string are prefixed with a `$` to denote the variable should be interpolated (replace the variable with the variable's value).
 A variable is otherwise just used by it's name.
     ~~~
     myvar = 1                                     // Integer